-John MacDonald: Don't just blame the current Government for rising crime
+Opinion: Don't just blame the current Govt for rising crime

 There's another one about a woman who stole $1 million from her employers being released from prison after serving less than half her jail sentence.

 That's the justice system.
-Not the current government.
+Not the current Government.

 What about the scores of people kicked out of their state houses because the previous National government thought it would be good for the finances not to have all those houses on the books?